-A friend of mine recently complained that her baby seemed to have circulation problems.
+A new mom complained that her baby seemed to have circulation problems.
 Whenever she grabbed her four-month-old’s hands and feet, they were very cold compared to the rest of his body.
 At first, she dealt with this by bundling her baby up more snugly, but it became very clear that this wasn’t the solution.
 Her baby’s pediatrician assured her it was normal, but she wasn’t buying it.

 Luckily, her little one didn’t seem uncomfortable about his chilly appendages, but she wouldn’t rest until the problem was solved.
-I decided to look into the circulation problem, and it turns out most babies do have cold hands and feet as the rest of their body develops.
+The truth is that most babies do have cold hands and feet as the rest of their body develops.
 This isn’t necessarily a sign that something is wrong.

 To find the true temperature of your baby’s body, feel his or her back or neck.
 These areas are indicative of your baby’s body temperature.
 If they are especially hot or cold, you should adjust your baby’s outfit accordingly, or consider adjusting the thermostat.
 The same goes for feeling your baby’s temperature during an illness.
 If your baby’s hands and feet are cold, don’t automatically assume that he or she is not running a fever.

 When you think about it, the issue makes a lot of sense.
 Your baby is developing rapidly in the first few months, and all of his or her organs and tissue must form quickly as the body grows.
 For that reason, most of the blood flow goes directly into the baby’s internal organs, and only a minimal amount travels out to the appendages.
 Your baby’s body actually prioritizes development, and your baby probably doesn’t mind at all.